boxyhq/jackson/README.md

 http://localhost:5225/admin/auth/login?callbackUrl=http%3A%2F%2Flocalhost%3A5225%2Fadmin%2Fsso-connection&error=SessionRequired
 ```

 At the login screen you can now use the username and password you set in the `NEXTAUTH_ADMIN_CREDENTIALS` environment variable to log in.
-Click "Sign In" and you should be logged in and see the SSO Connections page with no connections configured.
+Click "Sign In" and you should be logged in and see the SSO Connections page with no configured connections.
 We have reached Hello SAML Jackson!

 ### Documentation